• Skip to main content

 Healthy is one of those terms that mean something different to everyone, so I’ll explain why this banana flapjack recipe is healthy to me.

 It’s made with just 3 ingredients: banana, honey and oats.
 There’s no butter or refined sugars added, only natural sugars and sweetness from the bananas and honey.
-It’s packed full of fibre and is a great way of incorporating fruit and oats into your diet.
+It’s packed full of fibre and I think it’s a great way of incorporating fruit and oats into your diet.

 • Only 3 very basic ingredients!!